By Cami Sauder

 6. Get Moving at the Roller Rink

-I can’t remember the last time I laced up some roller skates, but the Bob Ecker Roller Rink is open daily if the mood strikes to take a few spins around the floor.
+I can’t remember the last time I laced up some roller skates, but the Bob Ecker Roller Rink is open daily if the mood strikes you to take a few spins around the floor.
+Skates ARE provided and roller blades are welcome if you brought your own.

-Don’t feel comfortable hiking on your own or with your little ones?
+Don’t quite feel comfortable hiking on your own, especially with your little ones?
 The Y has you covered!

 Have your kids been bugging you to go horseback riding?
 Jackson Stables within the YMCA of the Rockies has you covered.